-A prior period adjustment, increasing net position by \$367, was made in the governmental activities Risk Management Internal Service Fund.
+A prior period adjustment, decreasing net position by \$351, was made in the governmental activities Risk Management Internal Service Fund.
 This adjustment recognizes an overestimated accrual and reversal in prior fiscal years relating to worker's compensation expenses.
-No additional prior-period adjustments were made for other governmental activities funds.
+No additional prior period adjustments were made for other governmental activities funds.

-The business-type activities had additional prior period adjustments decreasing net position by \$4,084.
+The business-type activities had additional prior period adjustments decreasing net position by \$1,022.
 These adjustments were due to adjusting beginning balances for various asset related adjustments.